20 Examples of Wearables and IoT Disrupting Healthcare

 17. Respiratory disease detection

-Wearable respiratory monitoring sensors, placed as a patch over the chest, can alert the patients on a smartphone about the changes in their breathing patterns, heart rate and temperature.
+Wearable respiratory monitoring sensors, placed as a patch over the chest, can alert patients on a smartphone about changes in their breathing patterns, heart rate, and temperature.
 These signals provide early detection of lung function deterioration.
-The device can transmit exacerbations that need quick attention of a doctor.
+The device can transmit exacerbations that need the quick attention of a doctor.

-The accurate breathing pattern monitoring helps to assess and predict disease progression, enabling medical personnel to provide treatment early, avoiding lung failure.
+Accurate breathing pattern monitoring helps to assess and predict disease progression, enabling medical personnel to provide treatment early and avoid lung failure.

 18. Artificial kidneys

-Scientists and engineers from Brolis Sensor Technology are developing a non-invasive wearable sensor remotely testing the concentration of crucial blood elements such as glucose, ketones, lactate, urea or ethanol.
+Scientists and engineers from Brolis Sensor Technology are developing a non-invasive wearable sensor remotely testing the concentration of crucial blood elements such as glucose, ketones, lactate, urea, or ethanol.
 The wearable sensor uses infrared laser absorption spectroscopy to listen to the rotational-vibrational movements of molecules.
-The wearable device should be ready by 2021 and with people suffering from chronic health conditions such as diabetes can measure the blood glucose levels without puncturing their fingers a couple of times per day.
+It currently helps people suffering from chronic health conditions such as diabetes and can measure blood glucose levels without puncturing their fingers a couple of times daily.

 20. Lung monitoring

-According to the World Health Organisation, chronic obstructive pulmonary disease (COPD) is considered to be the top one disease causing the biggest number of deaths worldwide.
-The WELMO project aims to develop and validate the cost-effective and low-power miniaturized sensors that can be integrated into the smart vest and effectively monitor the lungs, simultaneously collecting sound and electric impedance tomography signals.
-This will help to make an accurate and comprehensive real time evaluation of the lung status and function and to treat chronic obstructive pulmonary disease more efficiently.
+According to the World Health Organisation, chronic obstructive pulmonary disease (COPD) is considered the top disease causing the most considerable number of deaths worldwide.
+The WELMO project aims to develop and validate the cost-effective and low-power miniaturized sensors that can be integrated into the intelligent vest and effectively monitor the lungs, simultaneously collecting sound and electric impedance tomography signals.
+This will help to make an accurate and comprehensive real-time evaluation of the lung status and function and to treat chronic obstructive pulmonary disease more efficiently.

 Avenga professionals have experience in developing software for IoT devices like wearables, smartphones, and in-home health devices that enable precise patient monitoring and enhance the flexibility of clinical trials.
 We can help with developing digital solutions for patient monitoring, adverse monitoring and reporting, emergency notification systems, and for other use cases scenarios as well.